-This study compared predictive simulation methods and their experimental validation for assessing B_0 and B_1 field distortions induced by electrically conductive components within the NMR sensitive volume with emphasis of EC-NMR application.
-FEM simulations highlighted significant impact of materials with magnetic susceptibility differences on B_0 homogeneity and demonstrated semi-quantitative agreement with experimental B_0 field distortions measured by 1 H, 13 C and 23 Na CSI.
+This study compared predictive simulation methods and their experimental validation for assessing B_0 and B_1 field distortions induced by electrically conductive components within the NMR sensitive volume, with emphasis of EC-NMR application.
+FEM simulations highlighted the significant impact of materials with magnetic susceptibility differences on B_0 homogeneity and demonstrated semi-quantitative agreement with experimental B_0 field distortions measured by 1H, 13C, and 23Na CSI.
 It was observed that the presence of an air pocket beneath the electrode posed challenges due to a large difference in magnetic susceptibility compared to the surrounding.
-Although this inhomogeneity was shown to be largely correctable by careful shimming, improved susceptibility-matching of cell components could facilitate the B_0 field homogenisation.
+Although this inhomogeneity was shown to be largely correctable by careful shimming, improved susceptibility matching of cell components could facilitate the B_0 field homogenisation.
 Not only air pockets in the cell setup but also gas bubbles emerging during electrolysis operation should therefore be minimised or discharged from the sensitive volume.

-FEM simulations of B_1 field effects were in accordance with local increases in frequency encoded 1H profiles.
+FEM simulations of B_1 field effects were in accordance with local increases in frequency-encoded 1H profiles.
 Between electrodes of coin cells, a uniformly enhanced B_1 field was predicted by simulations and experimentally confirmed by nutation experiments.
 The intensification of RF field intensity was found to increase with decreasing electrode distance and increasing electrode thickness.
-This finding contributes to understanding why EC-NMR battery cells in previous studies (Kayser et al., 2018; Walder et al., 2021) have exhibited performance beyond expectations and how coin cells could be employed to advantage in EC-NMR applications.
+This finding contributes to the understanding of why EC-NMR battery cells in previous studies (Kayser et al., 2018; Walder et al., 2021) have exhibited performance beyond expectations and how coin cells could be employed to their advantage in EC-NMR applications.
 As the B_1 amplification is comparable to waveguide effects, further time-resolved investigations are suggested to understand the nature of this phenomenon.
 In this context, it is also important to note that the sample itself becomes an integral part of the resonant circuit of the probe.
-Once resonance structures are integrated into the NMR sensitive volume, focusing solely on the skin effect is not sufficient and will not yield quantitative results.
+Once resonance structures are integrated into the NMR sen-